-Careful and dedicated breeding has strengthened barbets’ numbers — whereas there used to be around 25 total in the United States, now there’s an estimated 300 barbets in the country.
+Careful and dedicated breeding has strengthened Barbets’ numbers — whereas there used to be only around 25 in the United States, now there’s an estimated 300 Barbets in the country.

 3. How Friendly Are They?

 Living with other dogs isn’t a problem, but it depends on individual dogs’ personalities.
-Coexisting with cats can be done if the dog is socialized with them early in life.
-Supervision is strongly recommended with smaller animals to prevent a barbet from giving chase.
+Coexisting with cats is possible if the dog is socialized with the felines early in life.
+Supervision is strongly recommended with smaller animals.

 4. Is This the Right Dog for You?

-HIGH: Although barbets shed seldom and are great dogs for people with allergies, regular brushing and trimming prevents the coat from matting.
-Barbets are frequent swimmers, and this activity increases the possibility of matting.
+HIGH: Although Barbets shed seldom and are great dogs for people with allergies, regular brushing and trimming prevents the coat from matting.
+Barbets are frequent swimmers, which increases the possibility of matting.

-Beyond plucking, barbets’ ears require regular cleaning.
-The ears and paws should also be checked for dirt and debris after swimming or outdoor activities.
+Beyond plucking, Barbets’ ears require regular cleaning.
+Check the ears and paws for dirt and debris after swimming or outdoor activities.

-LOW: Barbets are generally healthy dogs, with just a few health issues noted as common in the breed:
+LOW: Barbets are generally healthy dogs, with just a few common health problems:

 5. Where to Adopt One?

-Though barbets are rare, purebred dogs do end up in shelters and rescues, so it’s worth checking with them first.
-Get started with our adoptable dog search.
+Though Barbets are rare, purebred dogs do end up in shelters and rescues, so it’s worth checking with them first.
+Get started now with Petful’s adoptable dog search.